yulondawyatt/unit-fundamentals/common-methods-and-tools/readme.md

 You have a number with a type of string: "33".
 How can you convert it to a number?

-You can use the [Number()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Number) method:
+You can use the [Number()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Number) function:

 ```js
 let myNumber = "33";